Chocolate Tart

 tilting the tart pan to spread the chocolate glaze

-Let stand until the glaze is set, about 1 hour, and leave out at room temperature until serving.
-Remove the outer ring from the tart pan.
-Insert a metal spatula between the crust and pan bottom to loosen the tart and slide it onto a serving platter (or just leave the bottom in place).
-Cut into wedges, wiping the knife clean in between slices, and serve plain or with sweetened whipped cream.
-Leftovers will keep nicely in a covered container in the refrigerator for up to 4 days (although the glaze will lose its sheen).
+Let the glaze set for about an hour, then keep the tart at room temperature until you’re ready to serve.
+When it’s time, remove the outer ring from the tart pan.
+To transfer it to a serving platter, slide a metal spatula between the crust and the pan bottom to loosen it—or just leave the bottom in place for easy serving.
+Cut into wedges, wiping the knife clean between slices, and serve it plain or with a dollop of whipped cream.
+If you’re making it ahead, you can prepare the tart up to 2 days in advance—just wait to add the glaze until the day you plan to serve.

 Sliced chocolate tart.